 There are many parties that can be held accountable for a FedEx Accident.
 This includes the FedEx driver, FedEx, or the other driver.

-FedEx drivers can be found liable for an accident if they committed a negligent action, such as speeding, driving while under the influence, texting and driving, or ignoring traffic signs or signals.
-Since a FedEx driver is classified as an employee, FedEx will also be held responsible for its driver’s unlawful actions.
+FedEx truck drivers can be found liable for an accident if they committed a negligent action, such as speeding, driving while under the influence, texting and driving, or ignoring traffic signs or signals.
+Since a FedEx truck driver is classified as an employee, FedEx will also be held responsible for its driver’s unlawful actions.
 This is referred to as vicarious liability.
-Vicarious liability is when one party is held accountable for reckless actions committed by a third party.
+Vicarious liability is when one party is held accountable for reckless actions committed by another party.

 Similarly to a FedEx driver, the other driver involved in the accident could be held liable for negligent actions, as well.
 All parties are required to provide a duty of care to one another.
 If one or both parties breach their duty of care, they must compensate one another depending on the amount of negligence that was contributed to the FedEx accident.
 This is called contributory negligence.